The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Statistical Significance

 In a \emph{dropout} analysis \citep{aab+19, vigeland20}, we perform inference on the joint PTA data set, but introduce a binary indicator parameter for each pulsar that can turn off the common-spectrum process term in the likelihood of its data.
 These indicators are sampled in Monte Carlo fashion with all other parameters.
 The dropout factor (the number of ``on'' samples divided by ``off'' samples for a pulsar) quantifies the support offered by each pulsar to the common-signal hypothesis.

 In this paper, we allow only a single pulsar to drop out at any time in the exploration of the posterior.
 We performed such dropout runs with fixed pulsar-intrinsic white-noise parameters and fixed ephemeris DE438; the resulting dropout factors are displayed by the blue dots of \autoref{fig:dropout_combined}, sorted by decreasing value.
-Roughly ten pulsars have values significantly above one, and (by implication) contribute most of the evidence toward the recovered common-spectrum process; three (notably PSR J1713+0747) disfavor that hypothesis, and prefer to ``drop out"; the rest remain agnostic.
+Of the 45 pulsars used in this analysis, roughly 10 have values significantly larger than 1, and (by implication) contribute most of the evidence toward the recovered common-spectrum process, 3 (notably PSR J1713+0747) disfavor that hypothesis, and prefer to ``drop out", while the rest remain agnostic.

 The dropout factor for each pulsar $k$ is linked to the \emph{posterior predictive likelihood} for the single-pulsar data set $d_k$, integrated over the \Acp\ posterior from all other pulsars \citep{wtv19}: